Antitrust cases against Google by the European Union: Decision and impact

 Google nevertheless did not ask the suspension of the decision and complied with its 'equal treatment' requirement by separating its comparison shopping service into its own company.
 The Google Shopping service is still part of Google, but is run completely separately with its own revenues and profits.
 This "EU Compliance mechanism", according to Bloomberg, allows even treatment to businesses, no matter if they compete with Google or not.

 On 12 November 2020, 135 companies and 30 industry associations wrote an open letter to the EU Commission alleging that three years after the decision Google was still not complying and was moreover still favouring of its other specialised search services.
 The undersigned urged the commission to intervene.
 However, Margrethe Vestager stated in 2021 that the Commission did not intend to investigate Google for noncompliance with either the Google Shopping or the Google Android decision.

-On 10 November 2021, the General Court of the EU largely dismissed Google's appeal and upheld the fine of €2.42 billion imposed by the commission.
-However, Google can appeal the judgment in front of the Court of Justice.
+On 10 November 2021, the General Court of the EU largely dismissed Google's challenge and upheld the fine of €2.42 billion imposed by the commission.
+Google appealed the judgment with the European Court of Justice, who ultimately upheld the fine on 10 September 2024.